oneapi-src/oneDPL/documentation/library_guide/parallel_api/pass_data_algorithms.rst

 on details of the C++ standard library implementation and what information about the allocator is included in the ``std::vector::iterator`` type definition.
 If USM allocated vector iterators are not detectable with your C++ standard library, they will still function as inputs to oneDPL, but they will be treated as if they were host-side ``std::vector::iterator`` as described in the section below.
+To guarantee no additional host-side copies, you can use ``std::vector::data()`` in combination with ``std::vector::size()`` with USM allocated vectors to obtain a USM pointers.
+This will avoid extra host-side copies regardless of the C++ standard library implementation.

 An example of ``std::vector`` with a USM allocator: